Bruno Rossi: Elementary Particles

 With the discovery of the pion in 1947, the search for new elementary particles became a popular research topic.
-By operating fast ionization chambers within a cloud chamber, Herbert showed that the bursts of ionization they recorded were primarily produced by relatively low energy cosmic rays, whose nuclear interactions typically involve the ejection of several heavily ionising nuclear fragments.
+By operating fast ionisation chambers within a cloud chamber, Herbert showed that the bursts of ionisation they recorded were primarily produced by relatively low-energy cosmic rays, whose nuclear interactions typically involve the ejection of several heavily ionising nuclear fragments.
 On the basis of this effect, he and Rossi demonstrated that the behaviour of these interactions is similar to that of penetrating showers.

 Rossi's group focused on the use of cloud chambers to study their properties and interactions.
 In 1948, with the aid of a multi-plate cloud chamber in which lead plates alternated with aluminium ones, Gregory, Rossi and Tinlot showed that the source of the electromagnetic component of cosmic ray interactions was predominantly energetic photons, rather than electrons.
 This result confirmed Oppenheimer's suggestion of 1947 that neutral pions are produced in interactions, along with charged ones, and that this component arises from their rapid decay into photons.

-To study the new elementary particles, Bridge and Martin Annis operated a large rectangular multi plate cloud chamber at Echo Lake.
+To study the new elementary particles, Bridge and Martin Annis operated a large rectangular multiplate cloud chamber at Echo Lake.
 This investigation provided the basis for a 1951 PhD thesis by Annis, supervised by Rossi.
 The next year, these authors, with another student of Rossi's, Stanislaw Olbert, showed how to derive information on particle energies from measurements of their multiple scattering.
 This added another way to use cloud chambers to measure the properties of elementary particles.
 In early 1953, with Bridge, Richard Safford and Charles Peyrou, Rossi published results of a comprehensive cloud chamber study of the elementary particles that became known as kaons.
 Peyrou was a visitor from at the École Polytechnique, where he had obtained an accurate value of the muon mass in 1947, and Safford was Rossi's student.